Gwalior Fort: Man mandir

-The Man mandir palace was built by Man Singh Tomar in 15th century.
+The Man mandir palace was built by Man Singh Tomar in the 15th century.
 Man Mandir is often referred as a Painted Palace due to the use of styled tiles of turquoise, green and yellow used extensively in a geometric pattern.

 Hathi Pol

 The Hathi Pol (or Hathiya Paur), is the principal entrance gate located on the southeast, leads to the Man mandir palace.
 It is the last of a series of seven gates.
 It is named for a life-sized statue of an elephant (hathi) that once adorned the gate.
 The gate was built in stone with cylindrical towers crowned with cupola domes.
 Carved parapets link the domes.

 Karn Palace

 The Karan mahal is another significant monument at Gwalior Fort.
 The Karn mahal was built by the second king of the Tomar dynasty, Kirti Singh.
 He was also known as Karn Singh, hence the name of the palace.

 Vikram Mahal

-The Vikram mahal (also known as the Vikram mandir, as it once hosted a temple of Shiva) was built by Vikramaditya Singh, the elder son of Maharaja Mansingh tomar.
-He was a devotee of shiva.
-The temple was destroyed during Mughal period but now has been re-established in the front open space of the Vikram mahal.
+The Vikram mahal (also known as the Vikram mandir, as it once hosted a temple of Shiva) was built by Vikramaditya Singh, the elder son of Maharaja Mansingh Tomar, a devotee of Shiva.
+The temple was destroyed during Mughal period but now has been re-established in the front open space of the Vikram Mahal.